junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 that's why Amy/Rory get married, Amy: "How can you not?"
 Dean choked, glad they are in the dark and no one can see his face

 Dean wrt Amy/Rory: "So you two are married."
 Cas wrt Doctor/River: "You two are also married."
 Amy wrt destiel: "And you are --?"
 Dean: "No, no, we, uh, we are best friends."
 Amy: "Sure."
 River: "Thought I heard you said you're partners" Dean: "What?
 The agents thing?
 No, no, that's just, partner in crime kinda thing" Cas: "Dean--" Dean: "Yeah sorry you're right, made it worse.
 No it's like, colleagues" (Cas narrow eyes), "comrade," (Amy raise eyebrow) "family," (River: "sure"), Dean: "You know what, forget it, just friends.
 Cas is my best friend, that's all.
 Drop it" Amy raise hands, surrender: "just asking, as long as you guys figured it out, no problem with me" River to Cas: "That's good enough for you?"
 Cas: "Why wouldn't it be?"
 Dean cheerfully: "See? all sorted out now, no problem at all" Dean/Cas meet eyes, look away

+chap.11 unused:

+Doctor/River bicker (book→deliver to Dean/Cas's motel room)

+witty comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan (about where to deliver the book in timeline)

 ###### [END]